How to Care for Potted Plants

 Give Special Consideration to the Soil

-Tip number one is never to use garden soil in a planter.
+Tip number one is never to use garden soil in pots or planters.
 So, don’t go outside, and dig up some ground from your yard for your container.
 It won’t work because the soil is too heavy and will suffocate your plants in the planter.
 Moreover, you don’t know what’s in the soil, like weeds or detrimental chemicals.

 You need to use soil designed for planters.
 Interestingly, you want a soilless mix.
 Why?
 Because it will provide drainage, hold moisture, aerate your plant’s roots, and give them room to grow.